Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Voyages 1939-1941:

 From Roger Griffiths, England, I've received Heina's movement card, found at the Public Records Office in Kew.
-These can be hard to decipher at times, so in order to prevent misinterprating the info and thereby spreading errors, I've just extracted the main points:
+These can be hard to decipher at times, so in order to prevent misinterprating the info and thereby spreading errors, I've just extracted the main points.

 She made a voyage from Portland, Oregon to Taku Bar in Febr./March-1939, proceeding to Saigon towards the end of Apr., from there to Calicut with a cargo of rice, May-1939.
-At the end of May she went to Navallaki, later to Calcutta with a cargo of salt, then to Shanghai at the end of July, arr.
-Aug.
+At the end of May she went to Navallaki, later to Calcutta with a cargo of salt, then to Shanghai at the end of July, arrived Aug.
 13, on to Port Townsend, and later to Tocopilla; by that time it was Oct.-1939.
-She now headed to Savannah (arr.
-Nov.
-8), later on to Baltimore, Philadelphia and New York (arr.
-Nov.
+She now headed to Savannah (arrived Nov.
+8), later on to Baltimore, Philadelphia and New York (arrived Nov.
 16), and subsequently made a voyage to Antwerp and Rotterdam, bringing us to Dec.-1939 (there's a brief mention of a collision in River Schelde on Dec.
 17, but no further details on this).
 Some cargoes mentioned in this period are tin plate, naphtalene, acetone and wheat.

 In Jan.-1940, she returned to the U.S., then back to Antwerp and Rotterdam in Febr.-1940, from there to Le Havre, then back to New York (March-1940) and Baltimore (Apr.-1940).
-From Baltimore via New York to Le Havre, Rotterdam and Antwerp (? - comparing this with Page 1, we find that she was diverted to London).
+From Baltimore via New York to Le Havre, Rotterdam and Antwerp (? - comparing this with Page 1, we find that she was diverted to London, where she arrived May 26 - as can be seen, she had been in Philadelphia when war broke out in Norway on Apr.
+9).
 Some cargoes in this period are given as steel, tin plate and coffee.
-At the end of May, she was in London where some repairs were undertaken and degaussing installed, before she returned to the U.S. in June-1940.
-In fact, she's listed as bound for Boston in Convoy OA 167, which left Southend on June 13-1940 and dispersed on the 16th - see link provided within the table above.
-Other Norwegian ships listed in this convoy are Lysaker IV, Troja and Tungsha.
-(Svint was also scheduled, but did not sail).
-Heina arrived Boston June 26, New York July 4, continuing to Halifax for a convoy for Liverpool, joining Convoy HX 59 on July 19, general cargo - follow link for more convoy details, several Norwegian ships took part.
+At the end of May, she was in London (as mentioned) where some repairs were undertaken and degaussing installed, before she returned to the U.S. in June-1940.
+In fact, she's listed as bound for Boston in Convoy OA 167, which left Southend on June 13 and dispersed on the 16th - see link provided within the table above.
+Other Norwegian ships listed in this convoy are Lysaker IV, Troja and Tungsha (Svint was also scheduled, but did not sail).
+Heina arrived Boston June 26, New York July 4, later proceeding to Halifax for a convoy to Liverpool, joining Convoy HX 59 on July 19, general cargo.
 On Aug.
-24, she left Liverpool for Philadelphia and Norfolk (listed in Convoy OB 203, which left Liverpool on Aug.
-24, dispersed on the 28th - again, ref. external link in Voyage Record), then on to New York and Halifax, leaving Halifax on Sept.
+24, she left Liverpool for Philadelphia and Norfolk (with Idefjord, Nea, Ringstad, Sama, Thalatta and Thorshavn, she's listed in Convoy OB 203, which left Liverpool on Aug.
+24 and dispersed on the 28th, Heina arriving Philadelphia Sept.
+6, Hampton Roads on the 8th, according to the archive document - again, ref. external link in Voyage Record).
+From Hampton Roads, she proceeded to New York, then on to Halifax, leaving Halifax again on Sept.
 30 in order to head back to Liverpool, with arrival there Oct.
-15, having made this voyage in Convoy HX 77.
+15, having sailed in Convoy HX 77, in which Brandanger and Davanger were sunk - follow the links for details.
 This convoy is not yet available among the HX convoys listed in my Convoys section, but will be added; for now, the ships sailing in it are named in the section listing ships in all HX convoys.
-She left Liverpool about a month later with Convoy OB 244 for another voyage across the Atlantic.
-Again, please compare the information given here with the details found on Page 1 of the archive documents.
+Heina left Liverpool about a month later with Convoy OB 244 for another voyage across the Atlantic, and arrived Halifax on Dec.
+4, the convoy having been dispersed Nov.
+22. This convoy also lost several ships, as will be seen when following the link.

 "M/S Heina left Liverpool March 5th in convoy*.
 Saturday March 8 a German bomber over the convoy dropped several bombs without hit.
 Position about 53 02N 14 35W.
 Sunday March 9th at Forenoon an enemy submarine sighted by escort vessels, position 51 45N 19 30W.
 The same afternoon at 20:30 all ships left.
 Monday March 10th a mystery ship sighted on our starboard side about 9-10 miles off.
 We passed the ship very quick, and I believe she was stopped.
 About one hour later she was under way and headed several directions, twice on to our direction, and then suddenly changed to steer about ESE with good speed.
 Half an hour later she was out of our vicinity.
 The ship had 3 masts and one funnel.
 One of the masts was just astern of the boatdeck.
 That was in position about 51 21N 26 50W".